Assessment and Approval of Foster Carers

 1. Responding to Enquiries

-The duty social worker or Marketing and Recruitment Coordinator will then make contact with the enquirer within one working day for a discussion.
+The Mockingbird social worker/Duty social worker will then make contact with the enquirer within one working day for a discussion.
 If the enquiry is not deemed appropriate to pursue, for example because there are known child protection concerns in relation to the family, the enquirer will be informed in writing of this decision, with reasons.
 In addition, where the enquirer decides not to pursue the matter further, the referral on Knowsley Children's System will be closed.

-If the prospective applicant is interested following the discussion, the duty social worker or Marketing and Recruitment Coordinator will issue a standard letter and Fostering Information Pack within 5 working days.
+If the prospective applicant is interested following the discussion, the Mockingbird social worker or duty social worker will issue a standard letter and Fostering Information Pack within 5 working days.
 It will include an Acknowledgement Form and ask enquirers to return the Form if they wish to pursue their interest.
 In practice, this is followed up either with an initial visit or an Information Session.
 A list of dates covering a three month period for attending information sessions will be sent in the covering letter to you.

 Throughout the process, all contacts with the prospective foster carers and information obtained must be maintained on the foster carer's file and any action taken must be recorded on Knowsley Children's System including any reasons for delay.

-If no response has been received within 3 weeks, a duty worker or Recruitment and Marketing Coordinator will make contact with the enquirer to ascertain if they wish to proceed.
+If no response has been received within 3 weeks, the Mockingbird social worker or a duty worker will make contact with the enquirer to ascertain if they wish to proceed.
 If they do not, the Team Manager/Senior Practitioner Lead should close the case, complete the Knowsley Children's System outcome and send a standard letter to the prospective foster carers.

 Where the Reply Form is returned or a response is received confirming the enquirer's interest and an initial visit (rather than attendance at an information session) is to take place, the Team Manager/Senior Practitioner Lead will allocate the case to a social worker.
 This will be recorded on Knowsley Children's System showing an outcome of the referral.